VenkataPrasad97/Big-data2.0/Python Mega assignment.md

         continue

 Q26.
 What is a string?
 How can we declare string in Python?
+Strings are arrays of bytes representing Unicode characters.
+Strings can be created by enclosing characters inside a single quote or double-quotes.

 Q27.
 How can we access the string using its index?
+Strings are ordered sequences of character data.
+Indexing allows you to access individual characters in a string directly by using a numeric value.
+String indexing is zero-based: the first character in the string has index 0, the next is 1, and so on.

 Q28.
 Write a code to get the desired output of the following

 string = "Big Data iNeuron"
 desired_output = "iNeuron"

 Q29.
 Write a code to get the desired output of the following

 string = "Big Data iNeuron"